gisce/liquicomun/README.md

 It provides an iterator that handle all the available losses for the requested scenario.

+For each iteration it return the related `next` Perdida instance (loss).

-Start and end dates are mandatory
+Start and end dates are mandatory.

 Tariffs and subsystems list are optional, and override the default list of elements to process.